almovidhussaini/babylonclone/x/zoneconcierge/README.md

 one honest validator in the header's quorum certificate, and this header is agreed by all honest validators.

-ybtc leverages the IBC light client protocol to checkpoint PoS blockchains to itself.
-In particular, each header with a valid quorum certificate can be viewed as a timestamp, and ybtc can generate an inclusion proof that a given header of a PoS blockchain is committed to ybtc's `AppHash`.
+Babylon leverages the IBC light client protocol to checkpoint PoS blockchains to itself.
+In particular, each header with a valid quorum certificate can be viewed as a timestamp, and Babylon can generate an inclusion proof that a given header of a PoS blockchain is committed to Babylon's `AppHash`.

-**Intercepting and Indexing Headers from PoS blockchains.** In order to further checkpoint headers of PoS blockchains to Bitcoin, the Zone Concierge module builds an index recording headers' positions on ybtc's ledger, which will eventually be checkpointed by Bitcoin.
+**Intercepting and Indexing Headers from PoS blockchains.** In order to further checkpoint headers of PoS blockchains to Bitcoin, the Zone Concierge module builds an index recording headers' positions on Babylon's ledger, which will eventually be checkpointed by Bitcoin.
 To this end, the Zone Concierge module intercepts headers from IBC light clients via a [PostHandler](https://docs.cosmos.network/v0.50/learn/advanced/baseapp#runtx-antehandler-runmsgs-posthandler),